bounswe/bounswe2023group7/reports/lab_report_4.md

 | Creating Empty Placeholders Pages for Mobile | [#292](https://github.com/bounswe/bounswe2023group7/issues/292) | Furkan Ülke | 30mins | 30mins |

 ## Planned vs. Actual
 We actually thought that we would exclude events and update groups but there was no assigne about that mistakenly.
 We will have an assignment for someone this week.
+Additionally, dockerizations and aws deployments were assigned the whole team, we did together and tested the functionality.
+Therefore for this week pull requests were less.
+From now we started to assign personally and this means pull requests will be actively used.

 ## Your plans for the next week